The show ip route Command Explained

 Network address / Subnet mask

-Each route reaches a specific destination.
-Each route entry includes only one destination network.
-After the legend code, the routing table places the destination network address with the subnet mask in the route entry.
+Each route entry corresponds to a specific destination network.
+After the legend code, the destination network address and subnet mask are listed.

 AD(Administrative Distance)/Metric

-Let's take an example.
-A router learned two routes for the same destination.
-The AD value of the first source is 10 and the AD value of the second source is 20.
+The routing table keeps only the best route for each destination.
+If a router learns multiple routes for the same destination from different sources, it uses their AD (Administrative Distance) to compare and select the most reliable route.
+The AD value represents the trustworthiness of a route source.
+Lower values indicate higher reliability.
+For example, a router learned two routes for the same destination.
+The AD value of the first source is 10, and the AD value of the second source is 20.
 The router will add the route learned from the first source to the routing table.

 A router can also learn more than one route from the same source.
-If the router learns more than one route for a destination from the same source, the router uses the metric value of the routes to select the best route.
+If the router learns more than one route to a destination from the same source, it uses the route metrics to select the best route.
 Sources use the metric value to calculate the best route for the destination.

-In simple words, a router uses the AD value to select the best route learned from different sources and the metric value to select the best route learned from the same source.
+In summary, routers use the AD value to select the best route among different sources, and the metric value to choose the best route among those learned from the same source.

 The IP address of the next-hop router

-This is the IP address of the next-hop router.
-A router forwards the packet to the next-hop router if the destination address and the address specified in the route match.
+This section shows the IP address of the next-hop router.
+A router forwards the packet to the next-hop router if the packet's destination address matches the route's destination address.

 EIGRP/OSPF Timer

 EIGRP and OSPF routing protocols use a timer for each learned route.
-If the route is learned by EIGRP or OSPF, the routing protocol includes the timer in the routing information.
+If the route is learned by EIGRP or OSPF, this section shows the timer.

 Exit interface